benjamin-heasly/kilosort3-docker/README.md

   -v "$LICENSE_FILE":/licenses/license.lic \
   -e MLM_LICENSE_FILE=/licenses/license.lic \
   ninjaben/kilosort3:v0.0.3 \
-  -batch "kilosortEMouseTest()"
+  -batch "testKilosortEMouse()"
 ```

 After a successful run, Matlab should print a success message:

 ```
-  TODO!
+We found some good clusters:
+  ... good cluster counts ...
 ```

-TODO: make a version of the [eMouse example](https://github.com/MouseLand/Kilosort/blob/main/eMouse_drift/main_eMouse_drift.m) that can run unattended and make assertions, on Linux.
-This is because [as of 2022](https://github.com/MouseLand/Kilosort/issues/476) Kilosort3 doesn't have an automated test suite we can run.
+The function `testKilosortEMouse.m` comes from this repo and is based on Kilosort's [eMouse example](https://github.com/MouseLand/Kilosort/blob/main/eMouse_drift/main_eMouse_drift.m).
+It's been reshaped to run unattended, support Linux, and to report sanity check assertions.
+This is needed because [as of 2022](https://github.com/MouseLand/Kilosort/issues/476) Kilosort3 doesn't have an automated test suite we can run.

 ## Kilosort3 spike sorting
 If the Kilosort test above looks good, then you could try doing some actual spike sorting.